agravityio/agravity-public-csharp/docs/PublicGeneralManagementApi.md

 <a id="httptriggerdurablecontinue"></a>
 # **HttpTriggerDurableContinue**
-> OkResult HttpTriggerDurableContinue (string instanceId)
+> AgravityInfoResponse HttpTriggerDurableContinue (string instanceId)